ArchipelagoMW/Archipelago/worlds/jakanddaxter/docs/setup_en.md

 ### Known Issues

-- The game needs to run in debug mode in order to allow the repl to connect to it.
-We hide the debug text on screen and play the game's introductory cutscenes properly.
+- The game needs to boot in debug mode in order to allow the repl to connect to it.
+We disable debug mode once we connect to the AP server.
 - The powershell windows cannot be run as background processes due to how the repl works, so the best we can do is minimize them.
-- The client is currently not very robust and doesn't handle failures gracefully.
-This may result in items not being delivered to the game, or location checks not being delivered to the server.
 - Orbsanity checks may show up out of order in the text client.
 - Large item releases may take up to several minutes for the game to process them all.